xenify-io/litepaper/README.md

 <br>

-Here’s how it works: The protocol calculates the user's swap contribution (SA) by first dividing the total XNF tokens distributed (TD) by 4, as 10% of the XNF daily mint is allocated to participants that perform swaps on supported chains.
-It then multiplies the result by the ratio of the user's swap fees (USF) to the total swap fees (TS) paid by all users.
-This generates a specific value for each unit of swap fee paid and helps in determining the proportion of XNF tokens a user receives based on their individual contribution to the swap fees in a given cycle.
+The process for calculating each user's share of XNF tokens for swap activities is meticulous and involves several steps.
+First, the protocol determines the total allocation for swap participants, which is 10% of the total XNF tokens distributed daily.
+This allocation aligns with the policy that earmarks 10% of all daily minted XNF tokens specifically for users who perform swaps.

+After setting aside the total swap allocation, the protocol quantifies each user's individual contribution.
+It compares the user's paid swap fees (USF) against the total of swap fees (TS) collected from all users.
+The user's swap fee amount is divided by the total swap fees to calculate their contribution ratio.
+This step is crucial for ensuring that the tokens distributed to each user are proportional to their specific involvement.

+Lastly, the protocol multiplies the total swap allocation by the user's contribution ratio to determine their rightful share of XNF tokens.
+This final calculation assigns a distinct value to every unit of fee paid by the user.
+Consequently, the protocol disburses XNF tokens in a manner that precisely mirrors the user's engagement with the swap fee pool for that cycle.
+This ensures a fair and accurate token distribution corresponding to each user's activity level.

 Utilising a similar logic, the protocol will calculate your share of the native allocation (NA) for a cycle, by taking into account the total XNF tokens scheduled to be distributed for the cycle (TD), the total batches contributed through native tokens by all users during the cycle (TNC), and the number of batches contributed with native tokens by you during the cycle (UNC).
 Here's the formula explained in detail: